 Leeds DAC guidance on permissions for safe use of buildings.

 The diocesan guidance document will be developed and updated as we receive more queries and if the Diocesan Chancellor deems it appropriate to adjust his advice on what permissions are required.
-It currently covers works that might be necessary for the more immediate term in order to reopen church buildings for private prayer, but will be expanded to cover longer term changes that might be needed to cater to new formats of worship.
+It currently covers works that might be necessary for the more immediate term in order to reopen church buildings for private prayer, as well as how to introduce changes that might be needed to cater to new formats of worship, including streaming services for internet sites.

 If you are not yet ready to use your church buliding, you may want to think about making the most of your churchyard to provide services and space for the community (if you are lucky enough to have a churchyard).
 To help you think about this possibility, see the links below: